Updated Jan 28, 2026

 Pricing

-For $99/month (billed monthly), you’ll be allowed up to three 3 team members who can use your Xano account and GDPR, ISO 27001, and SOC2 security features.
+For $99/month (billed monthly), you get up to 3 team members and GDPR, ISO 27001, and SOC2 security features.
+The $225/month version (billed monthly) adds unlimited background tasks and HIPAA compliance options.

 Features

-• If you’re on Adalo’s team or business plan, you can get Xano’s $99/month version for free.
-You’ll be able to unleash a super powerful app.
+• If you're on Adalo's Team or Business plan, you can get Xano's $99/month version included free—combining Adalo's frontend simplicity with Xano's backend power.

 #6 An All-In-One No-Code Relational Database Builder